HeyitsmeTazG/TanyaGibbs_T2A1/README.md

 Source control is a helpful way to keep track of different stages of a project.
 Another tool that can be utilised either individually or for teams.

 Used individually it is a great way to commit versions of your project to a remote repository.
-This is particularly useful if your code breaks and is too complicated to fix, you are able to revert back to a previous working version of your code, and try again.
-Branches help make this more achievable, and is necessary for collaboration.
+This is particularly useful if your code breaks and is too complicated to fix, you are able to revert back to a previous working version of your code and try again.
+Branches help make this more achievable and is necessary for collaboration.

 Branches, when used correctly, allow multiple developers to be working on different sections of the code, which can then be submitted via a pull request, and the project manager is then able to review the branches and merge them with the master branch if the code meets the correct requirements.